facebook/react/docs/docs/07-working-with-the-browser.md

 );
 ```

 ## More About Refs

 To learn more about refs, including ways to use them effectively, see our [more about refs](./more-about-refs.html) documentation.

 ## Component Lifecycle

 Components have three main parts of their lifecycle:

 - **Mounting:** A component is being inserted into the DOM.
 - **Updating:** A component is being re-rendered to determine if the DOM should be updated.
 - **Unmounting:** A component is being removed from the DOM.

-React provides lifecycle methods that you can override to hook into this process.
+React provides lifecycle methods that you can specify to hook into this process.
 We provide **will** methods, which are called right before something happens, and **did** methods which are called right after something happens.

 ### Mounting

  - `getInitialState(): object` is invoked before a component is mounted.
 Stateful components should implement this and return the initial state data.
  - `componentWillMount()` is invoked immediately before mounting occurs.
  - `componentDidMount(DOMElement rootNode)` is invoked immediately after mounting occurs.
 Initialization that requires DOM nodes should go here.

 ### Updating